NotArb/Jupiter/README.md

 # NotArb

+**NotArb** is a versatile platform designed to optimize token trading and arbitrage operations on the Solana blockchain.
+It offers two main components:

-**NotArb** is a program that offers a Docker-based Jupiter management server with features designed to enhance token trading efficiency and support for arbitrage operations.
+- A Docker-based Jupiter management server with features designed to enhance token trading efficiency.
+- A bot that performs arbitrage operations using Jupiter on the Solana blockchain.

 ## Features